joeltg/mit-scheme/README.md

 ```
 // creates __dirname/users and __dirname/public folders and spawns chroots inside them
 // writes to /etc/schroot/my-app-name so needs to run with permissions
+// if that's a concern you probably shouldn't be using this in the first place because idk what I'm doing

 const MITScheme = require('mit-scheme')(__dirname, 'my-app-name');
 const scheme = new MITScheme();